costajob/app-servers/README.md

 gunicorn -w 8 gunicorn_server:app -b :9292 -k meinheld.gmeinheld.MeinheldWorker
 ```

-#### Throughput
-Gunicorn+Meinheld proved to be pretty fast.

 #### Memory
 Memory consumption is divided by:
 * 8 child process, each consuming about 7MB
 * 1 parent process consuming about 20MB

 #### CPU
-Gunicorn relies on the pre-forking model to grant parallelism.
+Gunicorn relies on pre-forking for parallelism.

 ### Node Cluster
-I used the cluster library included into Node's standard libary.
+I used the cluster library included into Node's standard library.

 #### Bootstrap
 ```shell
 node servers/node_server.js
 ```

-#### Throughput
-Node.js proved to be pretty fast.

 #### Memory
 Memory consumption is divided by: